DavidJDallas/APhilosophyOfSoftwareDesign/chapter5.md

 NB hiding variables and methods in a class by declaring them private isn't the same thing as information hiding, as information about private items can be exposed through public methods like getters and setters.

 ## 5.2 Information Leakage

+The opposite of information hiding.
+Occurs when a design decision is reflected in multiple modules.